safaboudabous/safaboudabous.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We are presenting our work on sleep arousal detection using surrogate biological signals in the poster session of the summer school [AI4Health](https://prairie-institute.fr/evenement/summer-school-ai4health/) , Paris, France.
+We are presenting our work about sleep arousal detection using surrogate biological signals in the poster session of the summer school [AI4Health](https://prairie-institute.fr/evenement/summer-school-ai4health/) , Paris, France.